-If you have a particularly strong presence on social media, many of your donors may already be engaging with you online.
-Try asking your followers to share a memorable experience they’ve had working with your organization.
-You can ask users to post photos that are relevant to your mission.
-Perhaps you can even run a contest where followers who engage and perform a specific action on your page are entered to win a small prize.
+If you have a strong presence on social media, many of your donors may already be engaging with you online.
+Try asking your followers to share a memorable experience with your organization.
+Or ask users to post photos that are relevant to your mission.
+You might even run a contest where followers who engage and perform a specific action on your page are entered to win a small prize.

 9. Share Success Stories

-This is one piece of advice that can apply to all the other items we’ve discussed earlier in this post.
+This is one piece of advice that can apply to everything we discussed earlier in this post.

-Donors also want to know exactly how their contribution is helping make a difference.
-In fact, a recent study by Abila found donors in all age groups surveyed (millennials, gen Xers, boomers, and matures) are more interested in receiving personalized impact reports after donating than any other form of follow-up.
+And donors want to see how their contribution is making a difference.
+In fact, a study by Abila found donors in all age groups surveyed (millennials, gen Xers, boomers, and matures) were more interested in receiving personalized impact reports after donating than any other form of follow-up.

 The Donor Communications Lifecycle